Athletics trade Yonder Alonso to Mariners

 Athletics Trade Yonder Alonso to Mariners

-The Oakland Athletics traded All-Star first baseman Yonder Alonso to the Seattle Mariners in exchange for outfielder Boog Powell, the team announced Sunday.
+The Oakland Athletics traded All-Star first baseman Yonder Alonso to the Seattle Mariners in exchange for outfielder Boog Powell, the Mariners announced Sunday.

 Alonso, 30, was batting .266 with 22 home runs and 49 RBI in 100 games this season for Oakland.